Jaquetti/Obstacule-Avoidance-Reinforcement-Learning-ROS/README.md

 * How does it work?

-     It takes the 270° of the Lidar and set apart in the middle resulting in 2 areas, which one of this zones are set apart in midle again, result in 4 parts.
+     It takes the 270° of the Lidar and set apart in the middle resulting in 2 areas, which one of those areas are set apart in the midle again, result in 4 parts.
 As shown in the following figure.

 <p align="center">